Enhancing Scene Coordinate Regression with Efficient Keypoint Detection and Sequential Information: Abstract

 \section{Abstract}

 Scene Coordinate Regression (SCR) is a visual localization technique that utilizes deep neural networks (DNN) to directly regress 2D-3D correspondences for camera pose estimation.
 However, current SCR methods often face challenges in handling repetitive textures and meaningless areas due to their reliance on implicit triangulation.
-In this paper, we propose an efficient scene coordinate encoding and relocalization method.
-Compared with the existing SCR methods, we design a unified architecture for both scene encoding and salient keypoint detection, enabling our system to focus on encoding informative regions, thereby significantly enhancing efficiency.
-Additionally, we introduce a mechanism that leverages sequential information during both map encoding and relocalization, which strengthens implicit triangulation, particularly in repetitive texture environments.
-Comprehensive experiments conducted across indoor and outdoor datasets demonstrate that the proposed system outperforms other state-of-the-art (SOTA) SCR methods.
+In this paper, we propose an efficient and accurate SCR system.
+Compared to existing SCR methods, we propose a unified architecture for both scene encoding and salient keypoint detection, allowing our system to prioritize the encoding of informative regions.
+This design significantly improves computational efficiency.
+Additionally, we introduce a mechanism that utilizes sequential information during both mapping and relocalization.
+The proposed method enhances the implicit triangulation, especially in environments with repetitive textures.
+Comprehensive experiments conducted across indoor and outdoor datasets demonstrate that the proposed system outperforms state-of-the-art (SOTA) SCR methods.
 Our single-frame relocalization mode improves the recall rate of our baseline by 6.4\% and increases the running speed from 56$\hertz$ to 90$\hertz$.
 Furthermore, our sequence-based mode increases the recall rate by 11\% while maintaining the original efficiency.